zzzprojects/docs/learnentityframeworkcore.com/pages/walkthroughs/existing-database.md

 dotnet tool install --global dotnet-ef
 ```

 You use the [DbContext Scaffold](/migrations/commands/cli-commands#dbcontext-scaffold) command to generate the model.
 The command has two required arguments - a connection string and a provider.
 The connection string will depend on your environment and database provider.
 The provider argument is the Entity Framework provider for your chosen database.
-This example uses the [AdventureWorks sample database](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks) for the SQL server provided by Microsoft.
+This example uses the [AdventureWorks sample database](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks) for the SQL Server provided by Microsoft.
 ```cmd
 > dotnet ef dbcontext scaffold "Server=.\;Database=AdventureWorksLT2012;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Model
 ```